 Top-25 Holdings

 But my opinion does not really matter if the fund helps you retire happily.
-Let’s look at what does really matter though and that is how the fund’s money has been managed over time and how much you profit (or not) from the management team led by Rob Taylor, CPA, CA, CFA (yes, he needs two business cards to include all his titles!).
+Let’s look at what does really matter though and that is how the fund’s money has been managed over time and how much you profit (or not) from the management team led by Rob Taylor, CPA, CA, CFA (yes, he needs 2 business cards to include all his titles!).

 Secure your retirement.
 Download our Recession-Proof Portfolio Workbook.